-Every star-struck believer, regardless of whether he is from the common people or their elite or even from the elite of the elite, relies (on the belief) that "in the Qur'ān, due to beauty of the words and the splendour of the style especially, no-one can attain the phrases, style and meanings."

-And that challenge, that Allah announced in the Qur'ān for Man & Jinn to bring the like of this Qur'ān, is absolutely true, but it doesn't apply only to the Qur'ān, it also applies to every great work.
+Every star-struck believer, regardless of whether he is from the common people or their elite or even from the elite of the elite, relies (on the belief) that "in the Qur'ān, due to beauty of the words and the splendour of the style especially, no-one can attain the phrases, style and meanings."9 is absolutely true, but it doesn't apply only to the Qur'ān, it also applies to every great work.
 For just as Man & Jinn are not able to produce the like of the Qur'ān, likewise they cannot produce the like of that which Plato brought, nor al-Jahiz, nor al-Tawhidi, nor Dante, nor Goethe, nor Shakespear...